Logistics Map of Moncton (New Brunswick)

 • Logistics Note: As of 2026, the Confederation Bridge toll has been reduced to $20.00 for a standard passenger vehicle (The toll is only collected at the Borden-Carleton plaza when leaving Prince Edward Island.).

-Map of the Moncton Region
+My Logistics Map of Greater Moncton

 On a map, Moncton appears as a river-based urban centre surrounded by suburban communities and low coastal landscapes.